 A fundamental tenet of sustainable agriculture is the philosophy that sustainability is underpinned by maintaining a “healthy” soil.
 While there may be some agreement on the general academic definition of soil health as “…the continued capacity of soil to function as a vital living system, within ecosystem and land-use boundaries, to sustain biological productivity, maintain the quality of air and water environments, and promote plant, animal, and human health” (Doran et al., 1996), there remains considerable debate among the soil science community as to how soil health should be measured.
 The Soil Health Institute, a public-private partnership and the Cornell Soil Health Testing Laboratory are moving the conversation forward at the national level.

 To provide geographically specific information on Soil Health in Hawaii, we currently are asking: what metrics comprise the critical factors necessary to develop an organic matter-based soil health index for Hawaii’s diverse, tropical soils?
 Further, what advice do we provide Hawaii (and Pacific Islander) farmers for management to improve soil health for greater resilience and sustainability of our agroecosystems in the future?
-At this stage of the project, we visited farmers and land managers across multiple islands with soil under a wide range of current soil health status and land use.
-These soils will be measured for over 25 metrics of soil health.
+First, we visited farmers and land managers across multiple islands with soil under a wide range of current soil health status and land use.
+These soils were measured for over 25 metrics of soil health.
 From there, we will reduce those to a few key factors that provide an index of soil health appropriate for Hawaii’s diverse soils, cropping systems, and producers.

 Press release for our recent papers on the ecology of soil carbon and need for data synthesis to know the potential for soil management to mitigate climate change.